 Flexion and Extension

 Flexion is a movement in the sagittal plane, which decreases the angle at the moving joint.
-Extension is the opposite movement, which increases the angle at the joint.
-Many types of synovial joint are capable of flexion and extension (hinge; ball and socket; saddle; condyloid) including the shoulder, elbow, wrist, hip and knee.
+The extension is the opposite movement, which increases the angle at the joint.
+Many types of synovial joint are capable of flexion and extension (hinge; ball and socket; saddle; condyloid) including the shoulder, elbow, wrist, hip, and knee.
 Here are some examples:

 Abduction and Adduction